alustan/terraform-controller/docs/design.md

 #   message: "Awaiting processing"
 ```

+#### Future Enhancements

+- Support for Additional Backends: using the extensible plugin capability.

+- Enhanced Error Handling: Improve error handling and retry mechanisms.

+- Custom Metrics: Expose custom metrics for better observability.

+- Webhooks: Implement webhooks for real-time notifications and updates.

-**This design document outlines the architecture, components, and workflows for the Kubernetes controller integrated with Terraform.
+**This design document outlines the architecture, components, and workflow for the Kubernetes controller integrated with Terraform.
 It serves as a reference for development, deployment, and future enhancements.**